Hard Knox Mutual Aid

 How to create a mutual aid network with AFSC

-In challenging times, mutual aid is one way that communities can come together to support one another when the government can’t or won’t.
+In challenging times, mutual aid serves as a vital way for communities to come together in solidarity, providing essential community resources to support one another when the government can’t or won’t.

 Start Building Community